lde100/basic-soft-install/README.md

 # basic-soft-install
 Basic Software Installation

-When executed, the script checks if installed or installs `chocolatey` on the local machine and then installs all applications defined in the `packages` config file.
+When executed, the script checks if installed or installs `chocolatey` on the local machine and then installs all applications defined in the `package1.ps1` config file.

 ## Install application list from Github:
 In order to run, open a Powershell instance in admin mode (Run as Administrator) and execute: